migueldeicaza/SwiftGodot/README.md

 GDExtension with Swift, as well as a standalone SwiftGodotKit project that can be used to quickly iterate on your game on MacOS.

+# Supported Platforms

+Currently, SwiftGodot can be used in projects targeting the iOS, Linux, macOS, or Windows platforms.
+It may be possible to target additional platforms, but testing for other platforms has not been completed and stability cannot be verified at this time.

 # Consuming SwiftGodot

 There are two ways of consuming SwiftGodot, you can either reference